 Past activities

 For the past ten years, we have built a team of STEM ambassadors, IT professionals, communications specialists and teachers to create our lessons and put together our public demonstrations.
-Our team also supports the DVLA Code Challenge in December each year.
+Our team also supports the DVLA Code Challenge each year.

 Our early work was all in person.
 When COVID struck, we adapted to working online and can now offer to help both online and in person.